Nazpe/Nazpe.github.io/_posts/2025-09-07-publication.md

  as before.

  For comparison reasons, a global model with new data with greater separability was created (NEW GLOBAL).
-The results are present in Table 5, with a new silhouette score between all clusters of 0.2, evidencing a larger separability than the one obtained before (0.11).
+A new silhouette score between all clusters of 0.2, evidencing a larger separability than the one obtained before (0.11).

 The **new global model and the weighted average of the new localized models** got **0.60 ± 0.13, 0.67 ± 0.20** in cross validation and **0.76, 0.77** in test, respectively, in balanced accuracy.
 The results may indicate that localized models would be useful in more separable data, but aren’t enough for a definitive answer.